baAlex/Ako/README.md

 Image codec using discrete wavelet transform (CDF 5/3), on top of [LZ4][12] compression (a Lempel-Ziv based algorithm).

-**A toy-project/experiment**.
-It is me learning how image codecs works, having some fun following a bunch of papers. :)
+**A toy-project**.
+It is me learning how image codecs works, having fun following a bunch of papers. :)

 It supports/implements:
 - Image sizes power of two (4, 8, ..., 256, 512, 1024, etc.)
 - Up to 4 channels
+- 8 bits per component
 - YCoCg colorspace (can be disabled at compilation time)
-- Configurable quality loss (some examples below)
+- Configurable quality loss (examples below)
-- A Lempel-Ziv based compression is not the ideal, nonetheless the codec can handle ratios of **1:10** before artifacts became obvious
+- A Lempel-Ziv compression is not ideal, nonetheless the codec can handle ratios of **1:10** before artifacts became obvious
 - A "good" performance.
 Except some care on cache and memory usage, there is no optimization done at the moment